spaceinventor/csh_example/README.md

 # Test

-The `init/zmq.csh` file initializes CSP, adds ZMQ device and loads the three example addins.
+The `init/zmq.csh` file initializes CSP, adds ZMQ device and loads the three example APMs.
 Observe that `zmqproxy` must be running.

-Run `csh -i init/zmq.csh` and observe that the three addins are loaded.
+Run `csh -i init/zmq.csh` and observe that the three APMs are loaded.

 The additional output when loading CSP is output by the libmain function for testing purposes.

 ## Verification

-Run `addin info` to list the loaded addins along with information output from libinfo function, when defined.
+Run `apm info` to list the loaded APMs along with information output from libinfo function, when defined.

-## CSP

-Run `addin info csp` to get information on the CSP example that defines a libinfo function that outputs ping statistics.

 ## Param